jekyll/jekyll/docs/_docs/permalinks.md

 ### Collections

-For collections, you have the option to override the global permalink in the collection configuration in `_config.yml`:
+For collections(including `posts` and `drafts`), you have the option to override the global permalink in the collection configuration in `_config.yml`:

 ```yaml